timescale/docs.timescale.com-content/timescaledb-vs-nosql.md

 database might be more appropriate.
 The former clearly does not scale to the same data volumes, however, while the latter's performance significantly underperforms for more complex queries.
-- **Very sparse or unstructured data**: While TimescaleDB leverages Postgres' support for JSON/JSONB formats and handles sparsity quite efficiently (bitmaps for NULL values), schema-less architectures may be more appropriate in certain scenarios.
+- **Very sparse or unstructured data**: While TimescaleDB leverages PostgreSQL support for JSON/JSONB formats and handles sparsity quite efficiently (bitmaps for NULL values), schema-less architectures may be more appropriate in certain scenarios.